Mastercard/flow/doc/src/main/markdown/further.md

  * IDE interface doesn't allow selection of the desired flow subset
  * You want to avoid building flows that you're not going to exercise

-The assertion components offer two mechanisms to run a subset of flows:
+The assertion components offer three mechanisms to run a subset of flows:

-### Filter properties
+### System properties

 The following system properties will control which flows are built and processed: